What is the meaning of Acts 20:7?

 It is important to remember that the Sabbath is from Friday sunset until Saturday sunset.
 All of us know that at certain times of the year, sunset can be earlier or later.
 Those of us who honor the Sabbath know that after service is over we typically sit around and fellowship.
 We pray with each other and talk about the Word of God.
 This often will go past sunset on Saturday, especially when the sun sets sooner.
 Potluck meals are often involved.

 This is the case with Acts 20:7.
 At sunset, the Sabbath ended and they had a meal.
 Why did Paul continue to teach after sunset?
 The verse tells us plainly, “….because he intended to leave the next day, kept on talking until midnight…” Paul had an urgent message for the brethren.
 He preached until midnight to finish sharing his final instructions with the brethren.

-Also, notice he only did this once.
+The fact that he was already with the brethren before the first day of the week began demonstrates that he was with them during the Sabbath.
 For someone who might be trying to establish a custom to be practiced every week, one instance does not suffice.
-The Acts 20:7 meeting is clearly an exception tied to his soon departure.
-To learn more about Paul’s Sabbath observance, read this article: (Click here)
+The Acts 20:7 meeting is clearly a one-time exception tied to his soon departure.
+To learn more about Paul’s Sabbath observance, CLICK HERE to read more.

 Moreover, look at Acts 20:6.
-In this verse, we learn that Paul kept the Feast of Unleavened Bread in Philippi.
+In this verse, we learn that Paul was in Philippi for the Feast of Unleavened Bread.
 The Feast of Unleavened Bread has two annual Sabbaths in it (See Leviticus 23:4-9)!
 Paul wanted to make sure he honored this feast before he left Philippi.